 That being said, I did hit a few roadblocks along the way when it came to the design and branding of the business.

 I am, unfortunately, not a graphic designer.
 I may have a decent understanding of design compared to others, but I am by no means a Photoshop or Illustrator whiz.

 I’d much rather use free or paid tools to help me create something quickly.
-I knew that there were resources like Creative Market, Noun Project, GraphicRiver, and more that I could use to get the ball rolling.
+I knew that there were resources like Creative Market, Noun Project, Burst, GraphicRiver, and more that I could use to get the ball rolling.

 via Noun Project